datacarpentry/sql-ecology-lesson/episodes/02-sql-aggregation.md

     GROUP BY species_id
     ORDER BY COUNT(species_id);

+## Aliases

+As queries get more complex names can get long and unwieldy (as we saw before).
+To help make things clearer we can use aliases to assign new names to things in the query.

+We can alias both table names:

+    SELECT surv.year, surv.month, surv.day, sp.genus, sp.species
+    FROM surveys AS surv
+    JOIN species AS sp
+    ON surv.species_id = sp.species_id;

+And column names:

+    SELECT surv.year AS yr, surv.month AS mo, surv.day AS day, sp.genus AS gen, sp.species AS sp
+    FROM surveys AS surv
+    JOIN species AS sp
+    ON surv.species_id = sp.species_id;

+The `AS` isn't technically required, so you could do

+    SELECT surv.year yr
+    FROM surveys surv;

+but using `AS` is much clearer so it is good style to include it.

 ## The `HAVING` keyword

 In the previous lesson, we have seen the keywords `WHERE`, allowing to